dsilva01/pokemon-list-reactjs/README.md

 # Pokemon list in ReactJS

- Project that shows the list of all existing Pokémon, with the option of previous, next and home.
+ Project that shows the list of all existing Pokemon, with the option of previous, next and home.

 ## Technologies and